Highway-Kebabbery/Job-Scraper/README.md

 Termux halted all updates on google play.
 Thanks Peter Mortensen on Stack Exchange.
 You saved my life.
 Learned how to send a system command from a python script, capture the result, and store it in a variable for later use in the script.
-Learned that os.popen('pwd').read() adds a newline character to the end which gave me a lot of trouble =___=
+Learned that os.popen('pwd').read() adds a newline character to the end which gave me a lot of trouble =___= somewhere, I need to link to this release version to show that I can outline software testing https://github.com/Highway-Kebabbery/Job-Scraper/releases/tag/v0.4.1